 North’s writing style in these newer books is appropriate to the lonely characters telling their stories – a man who lives his life over and over again in, aware of his previous lives in Harry August; a being who can pass from one body to the next simply by touching someone’s skin in Touch; and a girl who has been forgotten – it is impressionistic and occasionally disjointed and quietly beautiful.
 She is a joy to read … but I do have to be in the mood for her.
 There was, for me, a lack of pace to The Sudden Appearance, which was perhaps only because I was feeling the pressure of trying to get through a pile of books as I was reading it, but had me feeling a little impatient at times.

 Not that there isn’t some great, suspenseful scenes in here – my favourite being when Hope escapes from her kidnapper by hitting him over the back of the head and hiding in a cupboard until he and his team have forgotten her, only to get locked in when the kidnappers torch the building.
 And Hope is an international jewel thief, so there’s a lot of travelling to exotic locations and usual thriller-ish stuff.
 I may not have felt fully engaged with Hope and her plight, but I kind of feel that’s not the point.
 It’s like North is writing a thought experiment – she explores what it would mean to be completely forgettable, how a person would live, how they’d get medical attention when they needed it, what relationships would be like for them, what it might do to their sense of self.
 This is kind of how I felt about North’s previous two books too.
 They’re good stories, well-told, full of interesting details, but primarily they’re explorations.
 What if a person lived the same life over and over, but remembered doing so?
 What if someone had no permanent physical form, but could flit from host to host at a touch?
-I am in awe of Webb/Griffin/North’s writing and imagination, and my low-key grumbling about any lack of pace is really just because a part of me is always comparing them back to the Matthew Swift books I first discovered, which moved at a cracking pace and barely left me chance to breathe; and that’s a fault in me as a reader.
-I would still recommend the North books to everyone (and have done).
+I am in awe of Webb/Griffin/North’s writing and imagination, and my low-key grumbling about any lack of pace is really just because a part of me is always comparing them back to the Matthew Swift books I first discovered, which moved at a cracking pace and barely left me chance to breathe; and that’s perhaps a fault in me as a reader.
+I would still recommend the North books.
 I will still watch for whatever she does next (in whatever guise).
 She is still on my list of super awesome writers.
 I just think that these ones are one-time reads for me, not return trips.